sarahmurphy86/sarahmurphy86.github.io/README.md

 Following our user testing, the following changes were made to the app:

-1. **Submit button made visible** - worked on CSS to ensure that the button was visible on the page without scrolling.
+1. **Submit button made visible** - we worked on CSS to ensure that the submit button was visible on the page without scrolling.
-2. **Colour overlay changed** - the colour overlay of the country was changed when it was clicked from green to orange.
+2. **Colour overlay changed** - the colour overlay used to indicate what country had been clicked was changed from green to orange.
-3. **Country selector** - the user thought that the green overlay meant that they had selected the correct country, we changed this to orange.
-5. **Images of character** -  our character was added to the famous landmarks to ensure that the narrative flowed
+3. **Images of character** -  our character was added to the pictures of the famous landmarks to ensure that the narrative flowed
-6. **Landmark pin** - work was done on this to ensure the landmark pin clearly indicated the country
+4. **Landmark pin** - work was done on this to ensure the landmark pin clearly indicated the country
-7. **Voice over** - added to the app to indicate whether the user had guessed correctly
+5. **Voice over** - added to the app to indicate whether the user had guessed correctly

 #### Design Improvements:
 The users suggested the following improvements, if we had more time we would have liked to implement these: